kionayq/project3/readme.md

   - user can update any reservation,
   - user can delete any reservation,
   - perform DOM manipulation By jQuery
+  - FullCalendar library to show the reservations.
+  - Ummalqura datePicker, to select hijri date!
+  - all screens responsive.

 ## Hosting
   - GitHub Pages